RayHightower/rayhightower.github.com/source/_posts/2013-06-22-preparing-for-parallella-64-cores-installing-go-on-mac-os-x.markdown

 Here's a brief description of the directories:

 * Code = root directory for all source code on my system.
-Yours may be different.
+Yours may differ.
-* gocode = where I store all of the Go code on my system
+* gocode = where I store all of the Go code on my system.
+I'm following the structure recommended by the Go documentation.
+I may alter this as I learn more about the language.
 * src = source code
 * github.com = directory named after the place where I store repos
-* rayhightower = my GitHub profile named
+* rayhightower = my GitHub profile name
-* hello = directory named for the name of our first Go application
+* hello = directory named for our first Go application
 * hello.go = the Go source file for our <code>Hello World</code> program

 All structure below the <code>gocode</code> directory is mandated by Go.